miguezzz/my-contacts/README.md

 docker exec -it pg bash
 ```

-5. Dentro do cliente do postgres, acesse o banco de dados
+5. Dentro do cliente do PostgreSQL, acesse o banco de dados a partir do username definido anteriormente (no exemplo, "root")
 ```bash
 psql -U root
 ```